Marketing, Communications & Content job market report cover, Minneapolis-St. Paul-Bloomington, MN-WI, 2026-06

 Entry-Level Candidates

-Next step: Build a proof-of-work bundle with one email campaign, one content calendar, one simple GA4 or spreadsheet dashboard, and one example of how you used AI without losing brand voice.
+Next step: Build a four-piece portfolio: one campaign brief, one content asset, one simple performance readout, and one example of an AI-assisted workflow you supervised.

 Mid-Career Candidates